 This five-door electric hatchback is one of the coolest electric cars right now.
-Chevy Bolt EV provides the highest electric range across all segments of electric vehicles within its price range.
+Chevy Bolt EV provides the highest electric range across all segments of EVs within its price range.

 This compact hatchback has quite an impressive powertrain for its size.
 Chevy Bolt provides a punchy performance with an output of around 200 BHP and 360 Nm of peak torque.

 However, one can find its rear compartment a bit less roomy.
-Overall, it’s one of the most affordable electric cars considering its driving range.
-Similar to other electric cars in the US, Bolt is also applicable for the federal taxes and EV incentives.
+Overall, it’s a good family electric car considering its driving range.
+Similar to other electric vehicles in the US, Bolt is also applicable for the federal taxes and EV incentives.

 |Hyundai Kona Electric|